pypa/setuptools/docs/userguide/development_mode.rst

    You *may* be able to use *strict* editable installations with with namespace packages created with ``pkgutil`` or ``pkg_namespaces``, however this is not officially supported.

+.. [#installer]
+   For this workaround to work, the installer tool needs to support legacy editable installations.
+(Future versions of ``pip``, for example, may drop support for this feature).